wbadart/rmq_py_caller/examples/sklearn/README.md

     python -m rmq_py_caller < data/sample.ndjson
 ```

-You should see some gnarly output with each fish entry enriched by a
+You should see some gnarly output with each fish entry under `"result"` is
-`"Prediction"` field.
-Now let's use Docker to stand up our fish prediction
+enriched by a `"Prediction"` field.
+Now let's use Docker to stand up our fish
-service.
+prediction service.
 Skim `Dockerfile` and `docker-compose.yml`, `pip install
 docker-compose` if you don't have it, and run:

 ```sh